BananaAcid/imapbox/README.md

 From            | Name and email of the sender
 To              | An array of recipients
 Cc              | An array of recipients
-Attachments     | An array of files names
+Attachments     | An array of file names
 Date            | Message date with the timezone included, in the `RFC 2822` format Utc             | Message date converted in UTC, in the `ISO 8601` format.
 This can be used to sort emails or filter emails by date
 WithHtml        | Boolean, if the `message.html` file exists or not